NLO Massive Event-Shape Differential and Cumulative Distributions: Introduction

 with $F^{\rm NS}_e$ a function regular at $e_{\rm min}$, the lower endpoint of the distribution, $\sigma^C_0$ the massless Born-cross section and $R^0_C$ the tree level R-ratio.
 The sub- and super-scripts $C$ denote the type of current considered (vector or axial-vector), omitted for $F_e^\mathrm{NS}$ to keep the notation simple.
 In this paper we compute the differential and cumulative cross sections for all event shapes, for both vector and axial-vector currents, reaching the same standard as for massless quarks at this order (where essentially all results are known analytically in terms of relatively simple expressions), by obtaining analytical results for $A_e$ and $B_{\rm plus}$, and computing $F^{\rm NS}_e$ through 1-dimensional numerical integrals in a way which is almost as precise and stable as for a full analytic result.
 Our calculation shows that $A_e$ and $F^{\rm NS}_e$ depend on the specific event-shape variable, and $B_{\rm plus}$ is a universal function of the reduced mass $\hat m \equiv m/Q$.
 This matching program has already been carried out in previous work~\cite{Butenschoen:2016lpz} in a less efficient way.
-While at the time of the ``NLO revolution'' the $\Ord(\alpha_s)$ results seem completely standard, having a dedicated article on those is still useful because: a)~known results are mainly numeric and provided as binned distributions, which makes the matching to resummed results unpractical, b)~analytic results are faster and easier to implement; c)~non-zero quark masses entail that different event-shape schemes can be used, allowing to control the sensitivity to the mass, to the best of our knowledge a possibility never discussed so far; d)~new strategies to efficiently compute the cross section are presented, which we believe will be useful for future work; e)~our results are an important input for further studies of massive event shapes, which aim to improve our understanding of heavy quark mass determinations in general.
+While at the time of the ``NLO revolution'' the $\Ord(\alpha_s)$ results seem completely standard, having a dedicated article on those is still useful because: a)~known results are mainly numeric and provided as binned distributions, which makes the matching to resummed results unpractical, b)~analytic results are faster and easier to implement; c)~non-zero quark masses entail that different event-shape schemes can be used, allowing to control the sensitivity to the mass, to the best of our knowledge a possibility never discussed so far;\footnote{Schemes for event shapes were first introduced in Ref.~\cite{Salam:2001bd} to study hadron mass effects in hadronization power corrections.
+Here we extend the analysis to heavy quarks, and study how to gain/loose sensitivity to their mass.} d)~new strategies to efficiently compute the cross section are presented, which we believe will be useful for future work; e)~our results are an important input for further studies of massive event shapes, which aim to improve our understanding of heavy quark mass determinations in general.
 This article provides all ingredients that are needed for a full N$^2$LL computation in a way which is useful and easy to implement, and in that sense it will be a reference for many future analysis in this field.
 In particular our results will help to clarify the top quark Monte Carlo (MC) mass interpretation problem.